 Next, I reveal how best to collect and buy coins.
 The key here is to develop a relationship with a reputable UK gold dealer.
-Dealers such as Physical Gold will offer the best access and choice to collectible coins, meaning you can base choices on value and upside potential rather than simply what’s available.
+Dealers such as Physical Gold will offer the best access and choice to collectable coins, meaning you can base choices on value and upside potential rather than simply what’s available.

 When buying limited issue coins such as the Lunar series and Queens Beast coins, being on a top dealer’s mailing list will mean you’ll hear about these coins before others.
-Generally, collectible coins will have the lowest premium when first released and can sharply increase in cost as stocks run low and time elapses.
+Generally, collectable coins will have the lowest premium when first released and can sharply increase in cost as stocks run low and time elapses.
 So getting in as soon as a coin is launched will lower your purchase price and increase profits.

 If you have a really good relationship with a dealer, they may be able to call you when opportunities on older numismatic coins arise.
-With large customer bases, dealers sometimes buyback collectible older coins and can offer these at a discount to those who’ve expressed interest in such deals.
+With large customer bases, dealers sometimes buyback collectable older coins and can offer these at a discount to those who’ve expressed interest in such deals.

 So, how about selling?

 Well, if you have time, selling individual coins privately will usually yield the highest prices.
-Posting the coin on a platform like Ebay should gauge if there are other collectors willing to pay a premium for your coin to complete a set they’re collecting.
+Posting the coin on a platform like eBay should gauge if there are other collectors willing to pay a premium for your coin to complete a set they’re collecting.

 Alternatively, selling back to your gold dealer is a simple and quick path to lock in your profit, as you can quickly turn around a sale when the gold price hits a certain level.
 If time is on your hands, then working with a gold dealer can achieve a higher sale price if they can match you with a specific buyer.